extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/operation/setup_ipfabric.rst

 IP Fabric configuration parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This suite has a default set of configuration parameters defined for an IP Fabric.
-The values
-defined in this default configuration parameter set are fixed and cannot be changed by users.
-Some of the parameters have been changed in v1.1 based on `Brocade IP Fabric Validated Design <http://www.brocade.com/content/html/en/brocade-validated-design/brocade-ip-fabric-bvd/GUID-35138986-3BBA-4BD0-94B4-AFABB2E01D77-homepage.html>`_ recommendations.
+This BWC DC IP Fabric automation suite has a default set of configuration parameters defined for an IP Fabric.
+The default set of configuration paramter values are fixed and cannot be changed by users.
+Some of the parameters have been changed in v1.1 of the automation suite based on `Brocade IP Fabric Validated Design <http://www.brocade.com/content/html/en/brocade-validated-design/brocade-ip-fabric-bvd/GUID-35138986-3BBA-4BD0-94B4-AFABB2E01D77-homepage.html>`_ recommendations.
 In addition some new parameters have also been added in v1.1.
 You can display the values of the parameters using the ``bwc dcf fabric config show`` CLI command.
-The table below shows both v1.0 and v1.1 values for comparison, however the command shows only one version.
+The table below shows the comparison for both DC IP Fabirc automation suite v1.0 and v1.1 values with the display showing only one version.

 .. code:: shell